chhuang-one/sqxclib/doc/Sqdb.md

 // This is header file - SqdbXxsql.h
 #include <Sqdb.h>

-// define types - SqdbXxsql and SqdbConfigXxsql for C language typedef struct SqdbXxsql          SqdbXxsql;
+// If you use C language, please use 'typedef' to to give a struct type a new name. typedef struct SqdbXxsql          SqdbXxsql;
 typedef struct SqdbConfigXxsql    SqdbConfigXxsql;

-// define SQL product id
+// define SQL product code
 #define  SQDB_PRODUCT_XXSQL    (SQDB_PRODUCT_CUSTOM + 1)

 #ifdef __cplusplus    // mix C and C++